kapp7/app/_pages/en/qa.md

 - When you are in TOP100 monthly users ranking
 - Fortune wheel or Surprise Bonuses
 - Join iKPOP diamond hour for extra bonuses or boosters

+### `Ad Watching limits`
+You can earn diamonds or receive bonus rewards by watching video ads.
+You can receive up to 100 rewards per 24 hours.
+External providers serve the ads and it is up to their discretion on how many ads you can watch.
+If there is not enough ad inventory or you had reached ad providers' daily limit you will get a 'No Ad' or 'No fill' message, and you will have to wait at least 5 more minutes to make another attempt to watch an ad.
+To ensure smooth operations:
+- Up to 1 ad can be loaded per minute
+- You can watch up to 10 ads per hour.
+It is at the discretion of the ad provider if it is rewarded and reward value.
+Every skipped/dismissed video before "Reward granted" message or end of the video ad, counts as part of the hourly limit.

+- Video ads are no longer preloaded, after tapping "Watch video", you have to wait till the video is downloaded and can be displayed.
+- Ability to watch ads smoothly depends of your network connection
+- iKPOP doesnt guarantee that you can watch 100 ads per 24h

 ### `Amethysts - purple`
 - They are permanent